-The nuclear power reactor units provide the United States with 20 percent of its electricity.
+The nuclear power reactor units provide the United States with about 20% of its electricity

 Reactors are massive structures, typically constructed with two to five feet of steel-reinforced concrete.
 The containments have an interior steel lining, and redundant safety equipment to add further protection.